nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `editPerson INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [g/GENDER] [d/DOB]`

 - Edits the person at the specified `INDEX`.
-The index refers to the index number shown in the displayed person list.
+The `INDEX` refers to the index number shown in the displayed contact list.
-  The index must be **a positive integer** 1, 2, 3, …​, and it must be within the range of the contact list index.
+  The `INDEX` must be **a positive integer** 1, 2, 3, …​, and it must be within the range of the contact list index.
 This command is invalid if `INDEX` is a non-positive integer.
 - Existing values will be updated to the input values.
 - At least one of the optional fields must be provided.
 - Date format accepted is: dd/mm/yyyy.